Skip to navigation Skip to main content Skip to footer

 Visit the government website and find out more about the right to acquire scheme.

-the cost of home ownership
+The cost of home ownership

 If you qualify for right to buy or right to acquire then you will need to carefully consider whether you can afford the costs of being a home-owner.